What to do in Granada, Nicaragua

 Visit Iglesia La Merced

 Climb the tower of the Iglesia La Merced to get a view of Granada.
 From the top you’ll be able to see the main cathedral.
-We didn’t make it for the sunset, but I imagine that form the top you’ll have the perfect view.
+We didn’t make it for the sunset, but I imagine that from the top you’ll have the perfect view.

 See lava in the Masaya Volcano